Kimani03/alx-low_level_programming1/0x04-more_functions_nested_loops/README.md

-function that checks for uppercase character.
+function that multiplies two integers.